DimanNe/dimanne.github.io/docs/Linux/apps/git.md

     ```bash
     git submodule foreach --recursive git reset --hard # <--- Careful!
     git pull && git submodule sync --recursive && git submodule update --init --recursive

+    # Yes, again...
+    # git submodule update can leave submodules in non-checked-out state if an error happens
+    # during fetch one of submodules (git status reports that all files has been deleted from worktree).
+    # Fix it:
+    git submodule foreach --recursive git reset --hard
     ```

 * **Update submodule from upstream**: